Refactorings for ASP.NET

 ASP.NET enables you to create pages that can change content depending on the explicit choice of language, for example.
 Content and other data are stored in resource files and can be accessed easily using the appropriate resource expressions.
 If there are some strings, texts hidden in markup, ReSharper helps you find them and accurately transfer to the appropriate resource files without unnecessary complications.

-As usual, you just press Ctrl+Shift+R to display the list of all available refactorings and choose the desired one.
+As usual, you just press Control+Shift+R to display the list of all available refactorings and choose the desired one.

 Safe delete resource